YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Background on RTB

-A typical transaction for an ad-slot begins with a user visiting a website.
-This triggers a bid request from the publisher (or SSP) to an ADX, usually including various pieces of user's data (\eg interests, demographics, location, cookie-related info, minimum acceptable price, \etc).
-Then, multiple DSPs programmatically submit their impressions and their bids in CPM (\ie cost per thousand impressions~\cite{cpm}) to the ADX.
-All bids are sealed so every participant places only one bid for a particular ad-slot, this allows the RTB auction to finish within milliseconds (the entire RTB protocol usually runs in around 100 ms).
+{\bf A typical RTB auction:} A typical transaction for an ad-slot begins with a user visiting a website.
+This triggers a bid request from the publisher (or Supply Side Platform (SSP)) to an Ad-Exchange (ADX), usually including various pieces of user's data (\eg interests, demographics, location, cookie-related info, minimum acceptable price, \etc).
+Then, multiple Demand-Side Platforms (DSPs) programmatically submit their impressions and their bids in CPM (\ie cost per thousand impressions~\cite{cpm}) to the ADX.
+All bids are sealed so every participant places only one bid for a particular ad-slot; this allows the RTB auction to finish within milliseconds (the entire RTB protocol usually runs in around 100 ms).
 The ad slot goes to the highest bidder and its impression is served in the user's display.
-The charge price for the ad slot is the second higher price following the Vickrey auctions~\cite{vickrey1961counterspeculation}.
-The main advantage of this type of auctions is that forces all bidders to have their bids truly reflect on what they think the value of the ad slot should be.
-Note that minimum acceptable price defined by the publisher can act as the second price in an auction, if the second highest bid price falls below it.
+Typically, the charge price for the ad slot is the second higher price following the Vickrey auctions~\cite{vickrey1961counterspeculation}.